Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 Yocto or third-party Linux development tools can also be used as long as they produce the same Linux output products as PetaLinux.

-As may know Petalinux project need XSA file as the input which describes the hardware information.
-If you have Vivado project and export the XSA file you can use it as your project input.
-This time we will leverage and download  the base platform from [Xilinx website download page](https://www.xilinx.com/support/download.html).
-And  we will take ZCU104 evaluation board base platform as example to show how to do system customization.
-Of course you can download other platform from that page according to your requirement.
-So first we will download the base platform.
+As XSA file is the mandatory input for Petalinux project.
+Users can input  XSA file exported from your Vivado project.
+This time we will leverage and take the zcu104 base platform from [Xilinx website download page](https://www.xilinx.com/support/download.html) as an example to show how to do system customization.
+Of course, you can download other platforms from that page according to your requirement.

 ### Prepare the base platform

-1. Create workspace
+1. Create a workspace

    ```bash
    mkdir workspace